deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 ### CALIBRATION
   * ##### _Start_
 Requires a tip thermometer (e.g. Hakko FG-100 or similar).
 Calibrates the current tip at temperatures of 250, 350 and 450C.<br>
+Wait for tip temperature to settle (When the thermomether reading stops moving), it can take up to 20 seconds in some cases.<br>
-Wait for tip temperature to settle, then enter temperature as measured by the thermometer for each step.<br>
+Then enter temperature as measured by the thermometer for each step.<br>
 If the entered temperature is more than 50ºC higher than the target calibration value, the process will be aborted and you will have to adjust it manually<br>
   * ##### _Adjust_
 Here you can adjust the default calibration values.
 For every step (250,350,450ºC) adjust the value until it's close to the target temperature.<br>
+This is a coarse adjustment, made to avoid burning the tip in the calibration process if your controllers reads too low values.<br>
+This values have nothing to do with the Tip Settings calibration values (Those are temperature-compensated).<br>
 Click on save to apply and store the changes, or cancel to discard.<br>
 The Save button will be hidden if no changes were made, or the entered data is invalid.<br>
   * ##### _Back_